 - Hunt on your property (and in the 1,600 acre Conservation Area)

-- Build you own cabin or home
+- Build you own cabin or home on a concrete foundation

 - Fish in the Little Niangua river

 - Camp for up to 45 days in a year

 - Use your camper trailer while on the property (up to 45 days a year)

 - Build a base camp for trips into the Fiery Fork Conservation Area